 Alexander Selkirk was the inspiration for the fictional character "Robinson Crusoe", and he was the "ultimate" castaway.

 This Scottish sailor marooned on a tropical island where he had to survive by his own means and with what the island had to offer.
 Alexander was there for four years!

-The story is so amazing that people didn't believed it and skeptics were everywhere up until recently when an Archaeological dig changed that when the dig site crew uncovered the remnants of a very old camping site on the said Island with a personal object of Alexander Selkirk.
+The story is so amazing that people didn't believe it and skeptics were everywhere up until recently when an Archaeological dig changed that when the dig site crew uncovered the remnants of a very old camping site on the said Island with a personal object of Alexander Selkirk.

 These digs demonstrated how Alexander Selkirk survived:

-- He built a shelter near a fresh water source;
+- He built a shelter near a freshwater source;

 - He built a secondary shelter on top of a cliff, where he could spot friendly or hostile ships approaching;